 Riding the Iconic C&O Canal

-Earlier this year my good friend Paul asked me if I would be willing to join him and another friend, Becky, on a three day trip to ride the full length of the C&O towpath, 184.5 miles, from Cumberland, MD to Washington, D.C.
+Earlier this year, my good friend Paul asked if I’d be willing to join him—and another friend, Becky—on a three-day ride along the full length of the C&O Canal Towpath.
+The plan was simple: ride all 184.5 miles from Cumberland, Maryland to Washington, D.C.

-The plan was simple, we would leave on Friday, May 26th, from Cumberland, MD, and conclude the ride in Washington, DC (actually Arlington, VA) on Sunday the 28th.
-Our arrival to the Nation’s capital would coincide with the Memorial Day remembrance celebrations.
-The ride would serve as a chance to experience an iconic regional cycling landmark, and some time to reflect on my father, a veteran of the Peruvian Air Force who is going through some health challenges.
+We would leave Cumberland on Friday, May 26th, and conclude the ride in Washington (technically Arlington, VA) on Sunday the 28th.
+Our arrival would coincide with Memorial Day weekend, adding a reflective undertone to the trip.
+For me, the ride also became a quiet opportunity to think about my father, a veteran of the Peruvian Air Force who was dealing with some health challenges at the time.

-The goal was to complete the ride in three legs:
+The goal was to complete the route in three manageable legs:

 May 2023 - Text: Martín Fernández.
 Images: Martín Fernández/Becky Barkett.